 Distinguished from Mycobilimbia sphaeroides by its more coarsely granular thallus and mainly aseptate ascospores.
 British material is often sterile but the absence of soralia separates it from B. epixanthoides, B. chrysantha and Megalaria pulverea, and the Pd- thallus separates it from Phyllopsora rosei.
 Megalospora tuberculosa has a softer, usually greenish yellow thallus and contains usnic acid and zeorin.
 The most difficult split is with occasional sterile thalli of Bryobilimbia sanguineoatra, which grows in similar habitats.
-The thalli of Biatora vernalis are conspicuously wrinkled to verrucose and are quite bright grey-green with yellow tinges; Bryobilimbia sanguineoatra has a smooth membranous and varnish-like continuous thallus which is darker greygreen with no yellow tinges.
+The thalli of Biatora vernalis are conspicuously wrinkled to verrucose and are quite bright grey-green with yellow tinges; Bryobilimbia sanguineoatra has a smooth membranous and varnish-like continuous thallus which is darker grey-green with no yellow tinges.
+The so far undescribed "B. orientalis" (Printzen 2014) is extremely similar to B. vernalis and has recently been found in Norway.
+It may occur in Britain as well.